oVirt/ovirt-site/source/template/detailed-feature-template.html.md

 A sentence or two summarizing what this feature is and what it will do.
 This information is used for the overall feature summary page for each release.

-Add a link to the feature page as well: [ FeatureTemplate](Features/FeatureTemplate)
+Add a link to the main feature page as well: [Your feature name](Your feature name)

 ### Owner